grea09/color/article/article.md

 <!-- The Soft Ordering and Defect Aware Partial Ordering Planning algorithm (SODA POP)
 This name is PERFECT ! -->

 For some time Partial Order Planning (POP) has been the most popular approach to planning resolution.
 This kind of algorithms are based on *least commitment strategy* on plan step ordering that can allow actions to be flexibly interleaved during execution [@weld_introduction_1994].
-Thus the way the search is made using flexible partial plan as a search space allowed for more versatility for a wide variety of uses.
+Thus, the way the search is made using flexible partial plan as a search space allowed for more versatility for a wide variety of uses.
 As of more recent years, new state space search models and heuristics [@richter_lama_2011] have been demonstrated to be more efficient than POP planners due to the simplicity and relevance of states representation opposed to partial plans [@ghallab_automated_2004].
 This have made the search of performance the main axis of research for planning in the community <!-- TODO Ref -->.

 While this goal is justified, it shadows other problems that some practical applications cause.
 For example, the flexibility of Plan Space Planning (PSP) is an obvious advantage for applications needing online planning: plans can be repaired on the fly as new informations and objectives enter the system.
-The idea of using POP for online planning and repairing plans instead of replanning everything is not new [@van_der_krogt_plan_2005], but has never been paired with the resilience that some other cognitive applications may need, especially when dealing with sensors data and noise.
+The idea of using POP for online planning and repairing plans instead of replanning everything is not new [@van_der_krogt_plan_2005], but has never been paired with the resilience that some other cognitive applications may need, especially when dealing with sensors noise in input data.

 This resilience makes fixing errors easier than with an external algorithm as the plan logic allows for context driven decision on the way to repair the issues.
-For example if an action becomes unrelevant or incoherent the flaw in the partial plan makes the problem to fix explicit and therefore easier to fix.
-The client softwares might sometimes provide plans that can contain errors and imperfections that will decrease significantly the efficiency of the computation and the quality of the output plan.
+For example if an action becomes unrelevant or incoherent, the flaw in the partial plan makes the issue explicit and therefore easier to fix.
+Softwares might sometimes provide plans that can contain errors and imperfections that will decrease significantly the efficiency of the computation and the quality of the output plan.

 Adding to that, these plans may become totally unsolvable.
 This problem is to our knowledge not treated in planning of all forms (state planning, PSP, and even constraint satisfaction planning) as usually the aim is to find a solution relative to the original plan (which makes sense).
-But as we proceed a mechanism of *problem* fixing may be required.
-This will allow soft solving of any problem regardless of its solvability.
+But as we proceed a mechanism of *problem derivation* may be required.
+This will allow soft solving of any problem regardless of its resolvability.

-One of the application that needs these improvements is plan recognition with the particular use of off-the-shelf planners to infer the pursued goal of an agent where online planning and resilience is particularly important [@ramirez_plan_2009].
-This method adds dummy actions that needs to be satisfied as the actions gets observed and a system that is able to repair plan in real time will allow such an application.
-Another application is decision-making in dynamical environment.
-Indeed having a plan that details all steps and explicit the ones that are not possible can help decide of the line of action to take.
+One of the applications that needs these improvements is plan recognition with the particular use of off-the-shelf planners to infer the pursued goal of an agent where online planning and resilience is particularly important [@ramirez_plan_2009].
+This method adds dummy actions that need to be satisfied by modifying the goal to ensure that the observed plan is selected by the planner.
+A system that is able to repair plan in real time will ease such an application.
+Another application is decision-making in dynamical environments.
+Indeed, having a plan that details all steps and explicits the ones that are not possible, can help decide of the line of action to take.

-These problems call for new ways to improve the answer and behavior of a planner.
-These improvements must provide relevant plan information pointing out exactly what needs to be done in order to make a planning problem solvable, even in the case of obviously broken input data.
-This paper aims to solve this while preserving the advantages of PSP algorithms (flexibility, easy fixing of plans, soudness and completeness).
+These problems call for new ways to improve the answer of a planner.
+These improvements must provide relevant plan information pointing out exactly what needs to be done in order to make a planning problem solvable, even in the case of obviously inconsistent input data.
+This paper aims to solve this while preserving the advantages of PSP algorithms (flexibility, easy fixing of plans, soundness and completeness).
 Our Soft Ordering and Defect Aware Partial Ordering Planning (SODA POP) algorithm will target those issues.

-Our new set of auxiliary algorithms allows to make POP algorithm more resilient, efficient and relevant.
-This is done by pre-emptively computing proper plans for goals, by solving new kinds of defects that input plans may provide, and by healing compromised plan by extending the initial problem to allow resolution.
+Our new set of auxiliary algorithms allows making POP algorithm more resilient, efficient and relevant.
+This is done by pre-emptively computing proper plans for goals, by solving new kinds of defects that input plans may exhibit, and by healing compromised plan by deriving the initial problem with forged actions to allow resolution.

-To explain this work we first describe a few notions, notations and specificities of existing POP algorithms.
-Then we present and illustrate their limitations, categorising the different defects arising from the resilience problem and explaining our complementary algorithms, their uses and properties.
-To finish we compare the performance, resilence and quality of POP and our solution.
+To explain this work we first introduce a few notions, notations and specificities of existing POP algorithms.
+Then we present and illustrate their limitations, categorizing the different defects arising from the resilience problem and explaining our auxiliary algorithms, their uses and properties.
+To finish we compare the performance, resilience and quality of POP and our solution.

 # Definitions
 <!-- TODO Scénario -->
 <!--In order to present our work and explain examples a way of representation for schema in figure @fig:legend and notations for mathematical representation.
 -->
-First we introduce some definitions and notations for mathematical representation.
+First we introduce some definitions and notations for mathematical representation to present our model.

 ## Classical planning

 <div class="definition" name="Fluents">
 A fluent is a property of the world.
-It is often represented by first order logical propositions but in this paper we choose to focus on the algorithm and to represent fluents as simple literals (fully instantiated).
 We note $\lnot f$ the complementary fluent of $f$ meaning that $f$ is true when $\lnot f$ is false and vice-versa.
 </div>

-In order to make our example simpler we use $\mathbb{Q}^*$, the set of relative integers without $0$, as the fluent domain.
+It is often represented by first order logical propositions but in this paper we choose to focus on the algorithm and to represent fluents as simple literals (fully instantiated) using $\mathbb{Q}^*$, the set of relative integers without $0$, as the fluent domain.
 We use negative integers to represent opposite fluents.

 <div class="definition" name="State">
 A state is defined as a set of fluents.
 States can be additively combined.
 We note $s_1 + s_2 = \left( s_1 \cup s_2 \right) - \left\{ f \middle| f \in s_1 \land \lnot f \in s_2  \right\}$ such operation.
 It is the union of the fluents with an erasure of the complementary ones.